“Do you think that I have come to establish peace on the earth? No, I tell you, but rather division” (Lk 12:51).

 The sad reality is that we still witness division and polarization today.
 We have forgotten or no longer want to have a good argument.
 One in which each person speaks for what they believe in while at the same time respecting the other person’s right to do the same.
 Also, we no longer enter the argument to learn from one another, but to win.

-Our society has grown to the point where a common adage is all too well known.
-When you gather together do not speak about politics or religion.
+Many in our society seek to put into practice the common adage: do not speak about politics or religion in polite company.
 The reason is that too many of these discussions have just devolved into ad hominem attacks in which we just disparage or belittle someone we disagree with.
-This is a shame because these are two areas of our lives that we need to discuss and be passionate about.
+This is a shame because these are two areas in our lives that we need to discuss even while remaining passionate about them.

-Throughout the Gospels, we see that Jesus as a master of the argument because he knows and speaks the truth no matter the situation or pressure.
+Throughout the Gospels, we see that Jesus is a master of the argument because he knows and speaks the truth no matter the situation or pressure.
 He can speak among the religious and spiritual elite as well as the leper and the prostitute, yet in each case, the truth remains the same.
 He is not swayed by political, social or religious pressures.
-Jesus speaks the truth as his Father leads him and may we do the same while respecting and acknowledging the dignity of who we engage with.
+Jesus speaks the truth as his Father leads him.
+May we do the same while respecting and acknowledging the dignity of those for whom we engage with.
+May we, in the words of St. Mother Teresa, “Be a pencil in God’s hand.”

 Photo clip from the film, Lean on Me, starring Robert Guillaume and Morgan Freeman, 1989